AAUAutomationAndControl/PREDICT/README.md

 make comp APP=fcs download
 ```
 ## Starting the system

-1. Install X-plane 11
-2. Copy the files from the repo to a directory, say, xdirectory.
-3. Set-up T-crest and connect with the host system running the simulator.
+1. Set-up T-crest and connect with the host system running the simulator.
-4. Run X-plane, select Cirrus Vision SF50 aircraft and start the simulation.
+2. Run X-plane, select Cirrus Vision SF50 aircraft and start the simulation.
-5. Run X-interface from -> xdirectory-> XPC.exe.
+3. Run X-interface from -> xdirectory-> XPC.exe.
-6. Compile and download controller in T-CREST.
+4. Compile and download controller in T-CREST.

 ## Understanding the controller